The IP Beacon, February 2011

 Brand Owners Weigh In on Google AdWords Appeal

 In Rosetta Stone Ltd. v.
 Google Inc., a U.S. District Court held that Google was not liable to Rosetta Stone for selling to Google's advertisers the right to use the Rosetta Stone trademark as a keyword to trigger advertisements for Rosetta Stone's competitors.
 Rosetta Stone appealed the ruling to the U.S. Court of Appeals for the Fourth Circuit.
 This article examines the issues, implications to search engine businesses, the District Court's reasoning, and several points raised in the appeal.

-Used DVD and Video Game Resales One Step Closer
+Used DVD and Video Game Resales One Step Closer to Extinction

 Your favorite local and online video game and DVD resellers may become extinct due to a September 10, 2010 Ninth Circuit Court of Appeals ruling.